top of page

 "How much do you have?" he asked.

-That felt a bit forward.
-But I answered him.
-And he assured me that the payments could be broken up into 4 installments for a total of $9,000.
+That felt a bit forward, but I answered him.
+He assured me that the payments could be broken up into four installments for a total of $9,000.

 "But what if I'm not able to pay that?
 I won't be taking money out of my family's account.
 This would come from my business account."
 I asked, "What happens if I'm not able to make the payments?"

-He assured me - once I'm in the program, I'd be making money like so many other people before me.
+He assured me - once I was in the program, I'd be making money like so many other people before me.
 "Yeah, that makes sense.
 And damnit, I'm betting on myself here.
 I'm not going to let anything get in my way!"

-He also tossed in this - "I mean, how hard is it really to come up with the money?
-You could pull from your family's account, you could borrow from somebody or even put it on your credit card."
+He also tossed in this gem: "I mean, how hard is it really to come up with the money?
+You could pull from your family's account, borrow from somebody, or even put it on your credit card."

 That was all a big red flag for me.
 And I ignored it.
 Why?
 Because I was desperate.
 Because they had what I needed.
 And I was in enough dysregulated fight energy to plow through anything in my way and take any kind of reassurance that was being thrown my way.